dcbaker/cython/docs/src/tutorial/cython_tutorial.rst

 If no breaks occurred, it means that we found a prime, and the block of code after the ``else`` line 16 will be executed.
 We add the prime found to ``p``.
-If you find having an ``else`` after a for-loop strange, just know that it's a lesser known features of the Python language, and that Cython executes it at C speed for you.
+If you find having an ``else`` after a for-loop strange, just know that it's a lesser known features of the Python language, and that Cython0 executes it at C speed for you.
 If the for-else syntax confuses you, see this excellent `blog post <https://shahriar.svbtle.com/pythons-else-clause-in-loops>`_.